 To be insolvent is much more serious because even if you have access to temporary funds it can’t solve the underlying problem of excess debts.

 Definition of liquidity: capable of covering current liabilities quickly with current assets

 Definition of solvency: Ability of a business to have enough assets to cover its liabilities

 When Lehman Brothers went under, its debts (liabilities) were much greater than its assets.
 Therefore, even though it had access to temporary funds from the Federal Reserve, this access to liquidity couldn’t solve the underlying problem that it couldn’t meet its liabilities.

 Example of Greece – Insolvency

-Arguably, the debts Greece faces means that it is insolvent.
+Arguably, the debt Greece faces means that it is insolvent.
 It’s debt to GDP is so large that there is little chance Greece could pay off its debts from current tax revenue.
-Therefore, it will have to default on at least part of its debt.
+Therefore, it will have to default on at least part of its debt and receive bailout funds.

 Example of Liquidity Crisis

 Another example could be a country which faces a liquidity crisis.
 For example, suppose a country in the Eurozone has debt to GDP ratio of around 60%.
 With positive economic growth, this kind of debt should be manageable; they should be able to pay it off.